leeb003/supabase-mcp/README.md

 ```

 4. Update configuration files with your Supabase credentials:
-- `.env`: Set your Supabase URL, key, and access token
+- `.env`: Set your Supabase URL and key
 - `config.json`: Adjust server settings if needed

 ## Running the Server